How to Roll Your Rs in Spanish

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-What Is the Spanish Trilled rr Sound?
+What is the Spanish Trilled RR Sound?

 The letter r can make two different sounds in Spanish.
 Both of these sounds can be difficult for native English speakers who are learning Spanish, since neither sound exists in English.